 Higher Education and Student Affairs Administration

-A Master's in Higher Education and Student Affairs Adminstration equips you for a wide range of careers in higher education administration, at public and private colleges and universities.
+A Master's in Higher Education and Student Affairs Administration equips you for a wide range of careers in higher education administration, at public and private colleges and universities.
 Consider collegiate administration if you enjoy working in the college environment – from residence life to career counseling to student services to multicultural affairs.

 Graduate assistantships are available on a competitive basis in a variety of offices at the college offering a tuition waiver as well as invaluable experience in a higher education setting.